viamrobotics/docs/docs/how-tos/configure.md

 Services are built-in Viam software packages that add high-level functionality to your smart machine such as:

-- **Data Management** enables you to capture and sync data from one or more machines, and use that data for machine learning and beyond.
+**Data Management**: Capture and sync data from one or more machines, and use that data for machine learning and beyond.

-- **Fleet management** enables you to configure, control, debug, and manage entire fleets of machines.
+- **Fleet Management**: Configure, control, debug, and manage entire fleets of machines.
-- **Motion planning** enables your machine to plan and move itself.
+- **Motion Planning**: Make your machine plan its movement and move itself.
-- **Vision** enables your machine to intelligently see and interpret the world around it.
+- **Vision**: Enable your machine to intelligently see and interpret the world around it.
-- **Simultaneous Localization And Mapping (SLAM)** enables your machine to map its surroundings and find its position on a map.
+- **Simultaneous Localization And Mapping (SLAM)**: Make your machine map its surroundings and find its position on a map.

 If you want to use any services, see their [documentation](/services/) for configuration and usage information.
 If you are making a simple machine that doesn't use services, you can skip this step!